Davos 2023: Europe, NATO to build Ukraine unity in Russian no-go zone

 "On my way from Lithuania to @Davos where I have been invited to speak.
 Lithuania is a very good friend of Ukraine, so you know what I will be saying. #ArmUkraineNow," Lithuania's Foreign Minister Gabrielius Landsbergis said on Twitter.

-Of the G7 leaders, only German Chancellor Olaf Scholz, whose country is under pressure to deliver state-of-the art Leopard tanks to Ukraine, will address attendees.
+Of the G7 leaders, only German Chancellor Olaf Scholz, whose country is under pressure to deliver state-of-the art Leopard tanks to Ukraine, will address attendees at the annual event.

 "The absence of the big powers leaves the WEF as a platform for middle and smaller nations, who want to speak up and be heard amid Russia's aggression," one European diplomat said.